MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/create-jupyter-book-extension.md

 Congratulations!
 You built and can now ship your first Jupyter Book extension.
 For more information on Jupyter Books, see [Books with Jupyter](https://jupyterbook.org/intro.html).

-## Publish your extension to the marketplace
+## Publish your extension to the Marketplace

-The Azure Data Studio extension marketplace is not fully implemented yet.
+The Azure Data Studio extension Marketplace is not fully implemented yet.
 To publish, host the extension VSIX somewhere (for example, a GitHub Release page) and submit a PR updating [this JSON file](https://github.com/Microsoft/azuredatastudio/blob/release/extensions/extensionsGallery.json) with your extension info.

 ## Next steps